• Skip to primary navigation

 Jump to Recipe Print Recipe

 You are going to love these plantain cookies!
 They are soft and chewy and made with fresh plantains to give these homemade cookies the perfect taste and texture.
-You will also love that this cookie recipe is gluten free, dairy free and paleo too.
+You will also love that this cookie recipe is gluten-free, dairy-free and paleo.

 Why you will love this recipe:

-• These cookies made with plantains are so soft and chewy!
+• These cookies have the best flavour!
+They are perfectly sweet and are so soft and chewy.

-• Besides making a great dessert these cookies are also great as a snack or even for breakfast.
+• Besides making a great dessert these cookies are also great as a snack and are healthy enough to have for breakfast.

-• These cookies freeze really well so they are a great option for meal prep.
+• These cookies store well and freeze really well so they are a great option for meal prep.

-• Plantains - fresh plantains form the base of the dough for these cookies.
-I recommend using green plantains rather than yellow plantains for this recipe.
+• Plantains - fresh plantains are used to make the dough for these cookies.
+I recommend using green plantains rather than yellow plantains.
 You can find plantains in the produce section of most grocery stores.

 • Coconut milk - this helps add moisture and natural sweetness to these cookies.
 I recommend using full fat coconut milk for the best results.